-In accordance with relevant collective agreements and the TB Policy on Learning, Training and Development 9:
+In accordance with relevant collective agreements and the Treasury Board Secretariat Policy on Learning, Training and Development:4

 - 7.2.1.1.
-ECCC recognizes the importance of research networking with national and international peers and active participation in the business and organization of relevant scientific and professional societies, which form an important part of ensuring scientists and researchers understand and are held to the standards of their communities. - 7.2.1.2.
-ECCC recognizes the importance of the virtues underlying scientific excellence, including intellectual curiosity and honesty, constructive skepticism, meticulousness, avoidance of bias, humility in the discovery and use of science evidence, and the limitations of scientific inquiry.
-To this end, it will ensure that learning policies

-- support training, education and professional development opportunities that allow employees to further their understanding of, and appreciation for, these virtues. - 7.2.1.3.
-ECCC will ensure its learning policies support training, education, and professional development opportunities to inform and educate employees about responsible conduct in research, research ethics, and the annotation, management and archiving of research and scientific data and information. - 7.2.1.4.
-ECCC will encourage the development and implementation of a science integrity mentorship program for researchers and scientists, whereby mentors exhibiting exemplary science virtues in their conduct and work are paired with more junior employees.
+Fisheries and Oceans Canada recognizes the importance of research networking with national and international peers and active participation in the business and organization of relevant scientific and professional societies, which form an important part of ensuring scientists and researchers understand and are held to the standards of their communities. - 7.2.1.2.
+Fisheries and Oceans Canada recognizes the importance of the virtues underlying scientific excellence and will ensure that learning policies support training, education and professional development that enhance employees understanding of, and appreciation for science virtues, including: - intellectual curiosity and honesty, - constructive skepticism, - meticulousness, - avoidance of bias, - humility in the discovery and use of science evidence, - and the limitations of scientific inquiry. - 7.2.1.3.
+Fisheries and Oceans Canada will ensure its learning policies support training, education, and professional development opportunities to inform and educate employees about responsible conduct in research, research ethics, and the annotation, management and archiving of research and scientific data and information. - 7.2.1.4.
+Fisheries and Oceans Canada will encourage the development and implementation of a science integrity mentorship program for researchers and scientists, whereby mentors exhibiting exemplary science virtues in their conduct and work are paired with more junior employees.

-7.2.2.
-Breaches of scientific integrity
+7.2.2 Breaches of scientific integrity

-- 7.2.2.1.
+7.2.2.1.
 In cases of alleged breaches of scientific integrity, employees at all levels shall seek to resolve the issue in a fair and respectful manner and consider informal processes such as dialogue or mediation.
-In such cases, employees are encouraged to discuss and resolve these matters with their immediate supervisor.
-They can also seek advice and support from other appropriate sources within ECCC. - 7.2.2.2.
-The Science Integrity Lead will ensure that alleged breaches of this policy shall be promptly and thoroughly reviewed and investigated by ECCC.
+In such cases,